hdShang/arxiv-daily/docs/cs-CV/2025-08-30/papers/250900509v1-make-me-an-expert-distilling-from-generalist-black-box-models-into-s.md

 ---
 layout: default
-title: Make me an Expert: Distilling from Generalist Black-Box Models into Specialized Models for Semantic Segmentation
+title: "Make me an Expert: Distilling from Generalist Black-Box Models into Specialized Models for Semantic Segmentation"
 ---

 # Make me an Expert: Distilling from Generalist Black-Box Models into Specialized Models for Semantic Segmentation